rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

     100000    4   udp    111  portmapper
     ```

-    From the sample output above, we can tell a service called portmapper is registered on the RPC server running localhost.
+    From the sample output above, we can tell a `portmapper` service is registered on the RPC server running localhost.

     !!!
 Question

         A) What is portmapper?
         B) Find out the meaning of the different fields (column heading) of the `rpcinfo` command?
-        Program, Vers, proto, and service.
+(Program, Vers, proto, and service.)

 5. Check the status of `nfs-server.service`.
 Type: